 Chronic renal disease

-Advanced end stage liver disease
+Advanced end-stage liver disease

 Nonspecific musculoskeletal pain.
 Patients with this disorder have vitamin D deficiency

-Increase and descent of Vitamin D:
+Increase and decrease of vitamin D:

 |Vitamin D deficiency||Vitamin D end-organ resistance|